tarantool/doc/doc/how-to/db/crud.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :ref:`replace <box_space-replace>` accepts a well-formatted tuple and searches for an old tuple
-by the primary key of the new tuple.
+by the primary key of the new tuple:

-If the old tuple is found, then it is deleted, and the new tuple is inserted.
+*   If an existing tuple is found, then it is deleted, and a new tuple is inserted.

-If the old tuple was not found, then just the new tuple is inserted.
+*   If an existing tuple is not found, then only a new tuple is inserted.

 .. code-block:: tarantoolsession